-3.2: Weight gain
+3.2: Weight gain:

-I have measured the body weight of animals by Shaeffer's formula.
-From the table-4, it is seen that the body weight gain of the experimental group-B is the highest among the experimental groups.
-This indicates that treatment of straw with urea and butaphosphan has positive effect on the live weight gain of the animals.
-Statistical analysis showed that gains in animals receiving diet-A and C were significantly lower than those receiving diet-B. The reason for lower live weight gain in group-A and C animals is might be due to the type of the experimental diets (without urea in diet-C and without butaphosphan(ing) by urea in diet-A) which has been reported by (Sadullah and Haque,

-1981) and might due to higher digestible energy intake by group-B animals, (Jayasuriya, 1981.)
+The author had measured the body weight of animals by Shaeffer's formula.
+From the table-4, it is seen that the body weight gain of the experimental group-B is the with urea and butaphosphan has positive effect on the live weight gain of the animals.
+Statistical analysis showed that gains in animals receiving diet-A and C were significantly lower than those receiving diet-B. The reason for lower live weight gain in group-A and C animals is might be due to the type of the experimental diets (without urea in diet-C and without butaphosphan(ing) by urea in diet-A) which has been reported by (Sadullah and Haque, 1981) and might due to higher digestible energy intake by group-B animals, (Jayasuriya, 1981.)

-Fig. 4: Comparison of body weight gain (kg) of the different experimental animals.
+Fig. 2: Comparison of body weight gain (kg) of the different experimental animals.